12 Ways to Slash Your Food Grocery Costs

 11.) make a list of basics and stick to it at the store:

-Do shop weekly, so you can pick up the best sale items each week.
-It’s a myth that you’ll save money with once a month shopping.
-Or maybe to be more specific, if you don’t impulse buy, it’s a myth.
-If you’re an impulse buyer and can’t seem to resist, then it might be advisable to shop less.
-You’ll have to figure out the math.
 Check your receipts.
 If you save $30.00 a week by shopping for weekly sales prices and buy $10.00 worth of impulse items you don’t need, you’re ahead.
 It’s never too late to dump those impulse items.
 Even at the checkout, hand it to the cashier and say, “Sorry, I changed my mind.”
 Even as you are walking out of the store, you can go to customer service.

-Don’t shop when you’re hungry, tired or in an emotional state.
+Don’t shop when you’re hungry, tired, or in an emotional state.
 Don’t shop while you’re feeling resentful that you can’t just buy what you want.
 Those are key impulse buying times for many people.
 Make little positive notes on your list, to buoy yourself up or give yourself a reminder about what’s important.
-Be accountable to yourself, or other family members.
+Be accountable to yourself or other family members.
 Making saving money a family project is a great way to make it fun.
-Put it on the whiteboard, make a sketch of thermometer like they do for fundraisers & fill it in as you save money.
+Put it on the whiteboard, make a sketch of a thermometer like they do for fundraisers & fill it in as you save money.
 Make it a challenge.

 Updated: Don’t forget to use your store cards to your advantage, download coupons, shop with your apps, take advantage of price matching and any current money back offers, especially now when so many stores are offering a discount for shopping online with pickup or delivery.
 Those specials won’t go on forever.